-This aspect of the assessment is designed to facilitate student engagement with the course materials during the course; to ensure student understanding of the material at an early stage prior to submitting written assessment; and to facilitate development of students’ oral communication skills.
-Students who wish to succeed with this aspect of the assessment will need to prepare for each session by careful study of the assigned material.
+This aspect of the assessment is designed to facilitate student engagement with the course materials during the course, to ensure student understanding of the material, and to facilitate development of students’ oral communication skills.
+Students who wish to succeed in this aspect of the assessment will need to prepare for each session by careful study of the assigned material, including the lecture videos.

 I declare that all material in this assessment is my own work except where there is clear acknowledgement and reference to the work of others.
 I have read the Policy on Cheating in Examinations and Related Forms of Assessment.
 I have also read the University's Plagiarism Policy.

-Details for electronic submission through Turnitin will be provided with the take home exam instructions on MyUni.
+Details for electronic submission through Turnitin will be provided on MyUni.

-All written work in the Law School is required to comply with, The Australian Guide to Legal Citation available at http://mulr.law.unimelb.edu.au/files/aglcdl.pdf .
+All written work in the Law School is required to comply with The Australian Guide to Legal Citation (Melbourne University Law Review Association, 4th ed, 2018) available at https://law.unimelb.edu.au/__data/assets/pdf_file/0011/3090935/AGLC4-with-Bookmarks.pdf.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending